mnubo/smartobjects-android-client/README.md

 ## Available API operations ##
 All operations except the ClientOperations and the AuthenticationOperations will perform a token refresh if the current access\_token has expired.
-Most of these operations requires a CompletionCallBack, the request that don't are not using the network.
+Most of these operations requires a CompletionCallBack, the requests that don't are not using the network and they are synchronous.

-All of the operations are executed in a AsyncTask.
+All of the asynchronous operations are executed in an `AsyncTask`.
 Therefore, none of them run on the main thread.
 Here is an exhaustive list of the available operations.

 * UserOperations